-Within the course, the instructors will present the methodology and introduce participants to software tools used for SDN control of carrier transport networks through the ONF Transport API.
-Basic building blocks for using, building and extending SDN orchestration and control for optical networks such as UML, Yang and JSON will be developed and implemented in a hands-on manner.
-Participants will learn and use open source tools employed in ONF’s Open Source SDN projects such as Papyrus and pyang to view and modify the base T-API information model and map this to a Yang and JSON Swagger as part of an automated code generation process.
+Within the course, the instructors will present a model-driven methodology and introduce participants to software tools used for SDN control of carrier transport networks through the ONF Transport API.
+Basic building blocks for using, building and extending SDN orchestration and control applications for optical networks such as UML, Yang and JSON will be developed and implemented in a hands-on manner.
+Participants will learn and use open source tools employed in ONF’s Open Source SDN projects such as Papyrus and Pyang to view and modify the base T-API information model and map this to a Yang and JSON Swagger as part of an automated code generation process.
 The target is to develop simple stub code that can be used to generate and parse T-API at a client and server, and finally to write a simple application to consume the API and manipulate a transport network under control of an SDN controller such as ODL/ONOS.

 In addition to the main focus on modeling and developing code, this course will also cover a few topics on SDN architecture and implementation for multi-domain, multi-technology networking and how the T-API Software Development Toolkit is used for network orchestration of SDN applications.